Officially Shortened Title

 - Even the dropped name Total Drama the Musical was shortened to TDtM.

-- Adventure Time with Finn and Jake is officially just Adventure Time now.
-(Not like anyone called it by its full name anyway.)
+- Adventure Time with Finn and Jake officially became just Adventure Time within the show's first year.
+Not like anyone called it by its full name anyway.

 - Inverted with Recess in Japan, where its title was lengthened to Recess ~Our Break Time~.